Humanizr/Humanizer/CONTRIBUTING.md

 ###<a id="contribution-guideline">Contribution guideline</a>
 This project uses [GitHub flow](http://scottchacon.com/2011/08/31/github-flow.html) for pull requests.
-So if you want to contribute, fork the repo, preferably create a local branch to avoid conflicts with other activities, fix an issue, run build.cmd from the root of the project, and send a PR if all is green.
+So if you want to contribute, fork the repo, preferably create a local branch, based off of the `dev` branch, to avoid conflicts with other activities, fix an issue, run build.cmd from the root of the project, and send a PR if all is green.

 Pull requests are code reviewed.
 Here is a checklist you should tick through before submitting a pull request: